jackocnr/intl-tel-input/README.md

 **formatAsYouType**
 Type: `Boolean` Default: `true`
-Format the number as the user types.
-This will automatically be disabled if the user types their own formatting characters.
+Automatically format the number as the user types.
+This feature will be disabled if the user types their own formatting characters.
 Requires the `utilsScript` option.

 **formatOnDisplay**
 Type: `Boolean` Default: `true`